flyteorg/flytesnacks/plugins/spark/pyspark_examples/README.md

 ## Introduction:

-In this example, we run a simple PySpark job as part of a Flyte workflow.
-The Spark Job calculates the value of Pi and sets it as the output of the task.
+This example shows how multiple different tasks (spark and python) can be built using the same docker image.
+We run a simple PySpark job to calculate the value of Pi and sets it as the output of the task.
 This output is then consumed by a dependent python task which forms the other task in the workflow.

-For PySpark Tasks, Flyte provides an an additional `spark_context` input in addition to the `workflow_parameters`.
+For PySpark Tasks, currently Flyte provides an additional `spark_context` input in addition to the `workflow_parameters`.
-`spark_context` is deprecated and in future releases of flytekit, there is a plan to update Spark task to provide `spark_session` which is the unified entry-point for the Spark APIs.

 If needed, users can convert `spark_context` to a `spark_session` like:

 <code>
 sql_context = SQLContext(spark_context)